Meta-Learning via Classifier(-free) Diffusion Guidance: Experimental Setup and Results

-In Table \ref{tab:zshot-fshot} we show how our methods compare to a series of baselines when tested on the Meta-VQA dataset in both the zero-shot and few-shot settings.
-For each training task $\mathcal{T}_i$, the algorithms are given access to the full image/answer support and query sets $D_i^{\text{s}}$, $D_i^{\text{q}}$, together with the question (task descriptor) $t_i$.
-At test time, in the zero-shot setting, only the task descriptors $t_i$ for each test task $\mathcal{T}_i$ are given, and the algorithms are tasked with predicting the correct labels of images in the query set $D_i^{\text{q}}$.
-In the few-shot setting, beyond the task descriptors $t_i$, the support sets $D_i^{\text{s}}$ of test tasks with accompanying answers (labels) are also given.
+In Table \ref{tab:zshot-fshot} we show how our methods compare to a series of baselines when tested on the Meta-VQA dataset in the zero-shot setting.
+For each training task $\mathcal{T}_i$, the algorithms are given access to the full support and query sets $D_i^{\text{s}}$, $D_i^{\text{q}}$, together with the question (task descriptor) $t_i$.
+At test time, in the zero-shot setting, only the task descriptors $t_i$ are given, and the algorithms are tasked with predicting the correct labels of images in the query set $D_i^{\text{q}}$.

-Classic zero-shot \textbf{CLIP} and its \textbf{CLIP-Adapter} extension for few-shot learning (our base network) provide a floor for performance on Meta-VQA.
+In addition, we also simulate a setting in which we possess a larger ``unconditional'' pre-training dataset.
+Our two-phased approach, which separates generative model pre-training and guidance, benefits from unconditional data: tasks without language descriptors can still be used to learn the unconditional HNet/HVAE model.
+To test this, we conduct additional runs in which we train our model while only keeping a fraction of task descriptors from the Meta-VQA dataset.

+Using the original CLIP for zero-shot image classification (\textbf{CLIP as Base Model}) provides a 44.99\% \textit{floor} for performance on Meta-VQA.
+All other techniques will use CLIP-Adapter as base model, as previously mentioned.
+We also obtained an approximate 60.24\% performance \textit{ceiling} from the best method in the few-shot setting, in which models have also access to a data support set $D_i^{\text{s}}$ for every test task (see Appendix \ref{appendix:fewshot}).
+Our zero-shot techniques cannot surpass this ceiling while keeping the choice of base model fixed.
+The zero-shot scores should then be judged within a range between 44.99\% and 60.24\% accuracy.

 We then benchmark several unconditional and conditional methods, with only conditional methods having access to language task descriptors.
-We apply MAML and its first-order variant FOMAML \citep{nichol_first-order_2018} directly to the base network (\textbf{MNet-MAML}, \textbf{MNet-FOMAML}), and to both an unconditional hypernetwork (\textbf{Uncond.~HNet-MAML}, as in Section \ref{sec:hypernet-generative}) and a conditional one (\textbf{Cond.~HNet-MAML}).
-We also benchmark against standard multitask learning (\textbf{Uncond.~Multitask}, \textbf{Cond.~Multitask}).
-It is apparent that the multitask approach, at least in this setting, leads to better zero-shot models than MAML, which instead optimizes for few-shot performance.
-We refer to Appendix \ref{appendix:architecture} and \ref{appendix:method-details} for more details on each model.
+We apply MAML and its first-order variant FOMAML \citep{nichol_first-order_2018} directly to the base network (\textbf{MNet-MAML}, \textbf{MNet-FOMAML}), and to both an unconditional hypernetwork (\textbf{Uncond.~HNet-MAML}, as in Section \ref{sec:meta-learning-hypernetworks}) and a conditional one (\textbf{Cond.~HNet-MAML}).
+We also benchmark against standard multitask learning (\textbf{Uncond.~Multitask}, \textbf{Cond.~Multitask}) on the base model without hypernetworks, and conditional multitask learning with the classic FiLM layer \citep{perez_film_2017} (\textbf{Cond.~Multitask FiLM}).
+Note that the multitask approach, at least in this setting, leads to better zero-shot models than MAML, which instead optimizes for few-shot performance.
+We refer to Appendix \ref{appendix:architecture} and \ref{appendix:method-details} for more details on each algorithm.